echoma/zkui/README.md

 ### Python3.x

 * The latest version is 3.4.2 as Ｉwrite this.
-This is also the recommended version. [download here](http://http://python.org/)
+This is also the recommended version. [download it here](http://python.org/)

 * PyQt5 package.